-- Students must complete the core curriculum. - To remain in the radiologic technology program, students must earn a grade of C or higher in all coursework and maintain a minimum GPA of 2.00 in each term.
+Students must complete the core curriculum.

+- To remain in the radiologic technology program, students must earn a grade of C or higher in all coursework and maintain a minimum GPA of 2.00 in each term.
 Students with a minimum cumulative GPA of 2.50 or higher who do not successfully complete a required course may be allowed to remain in the program.
 The course must be repeated in the following term in which it is offered, as long as it is not a prerequisite to another course and the course schedule does not conflict with clinical rotation schedules.
 Students may not enroll in a course more than twice; grades of W do not apply.
 Grades of WP and WF count as enrolled in a course.
 Note: Courses taken out of sequence may require additional time to complete all coursework and delay eligibility to take the ARRT Registry examination. - Cardiopulmonary resuscitation and basic life support (CPR/BLS): Students must document current CPR/BLS certification before starting the clinical portion of the program.
 This certification must be maintained while students are enrolled in the RSI programs.
 Certification from the Red Cross must be Professional Rescuer certification.
-Certification from the American Heart Association must be CPR for Healthcare Professionals. - Attendance - a.
-Didactic (classroom): A student whose absences equal or exceed one-fourth the number of class meetings is not permitted to take the final examination or receive credit for the course without approval of the department chair. - b.
-Clinical (practicum): See the Clinical Education Handbook for the clinical attendance policy. - Clinical contact hours: Radiologic technology students will accumulate approximately 1,300 hours in clinical activities during the program.
-Please note that clinical hours for the entire program are outlined in the section of the Academic Bulletin entitled "Clinical hours for radiologic technology," which follows the programs of study.
-Each semester includes evening clinical experience.
-All clinical hours are part of the education program for which there is no financial remuneration.
-At no time will students be allowed to replace paid hospital staff.
-Students will not receive clinical credit for hours acquired while employed at an imaging facility.
+Certification from the American Heart Association must be CPR for Healthcare Professionals.